 Global Climate and Energy Project (GCEP) Grant

-Researchers from Iowa State University and the Bioeconomy Institute were warded nearly $2 million to study production of biochar for use as a soil amendment that stores carbon underground instead of allowing carbon dioxide to re-enter the atmosphere as plants decompose.
+Researchers from Iowa State University and the Bioeconomy Institute were awarded nearly $2 million to study production of biochar for use as a soil amendment that stores carbon underground instead of allowing carbon dioxide to re-enter the atmosphere as plants decompose.
 The award is from the Global Climate and Energy Project (GCEP) based at Stanford University.

 Initiative for a Carbon Negative Economy